monk-io/docs/docs/gui/repo-import.md

 ![](/img/docs/gui/gui18.png)

-Monk will rebuild your services and deploy changes whenever you push to master branch in your repos that were imported.
+MonkOS will rebuild your services and deploy changes whenever you push to master branch in your repos that were imported.

 Place your app inside the empty instance so that it doesn’t clash with the **db**.
 With two kits on the board you are ready to connect them.